GoogleCloudPlatform/ops-agent/integration_test/README.md

 *   `main_log.txt`: The main log for the particular test shard (e.g.
     `TestThirdPartyApps_ops-agent_debian-10_nginx` that ran.
 This is the place to start if you are wondering what happened to a particular shard.

+The rest of these files are only uploaded if the test fails.

 *   `syslog`: The system's `/var/log/{syslog,messages}`.
 Highly useful.
 *   `metrics-module.log`: Empty currently, but it is supposed to contain the OTel collector's logs.
 We should fix this.